 Using the 2% Rule

-The 2% rule should be the first step in determining whether a prospective rental property would be a good investment.
+The 2% rule should be the first step in determining whether a prospective rental property would be a low-risk investment.
 For example, it does not, when used alone, tell you how much more than that amount will be needed to cover operating expenses.
 These include taxes, insurance, utilities and maintenance.
 Adding these operating expenses to the projected gross yield renders net operating income (NOI), which is all the revenue a property generates over the course of a year minus the total amount of money required to maintain it.

 Once you’ve calculated the NOI, you’ll need to divide that number by the property’s sale price and multiply it by 100 to get what’s called the capitalization rate (or cap rate).
 For example, let’s say you’re considering a property that’s priced at $350,000 and the NOI comes to $25,000 a year.
 The cap rate in that scenario would be just over 7%, which is the amount of profit you could reasonably expect to see from year to year.